Idealspain.com the largest guide to Spain in the world

 Many areas of Spain are known worldwide for the intricate lace and linen.
 Qualities do vary considerably and be wary of street sellers selling lace and linen in sealed packs; chances are the set will not be complete or the goods will be seconds.
 You are better to buy from a shop where you can handle the goods first.

-Shop opening hours
+Shop opening hours in Spain

-Most shops open at 10.00am and close for siesta at 2.00pm, re-opening at 5.00pm until 8.30 or 9.00pm.
+Most shops in Spain open at 10.00am and close for siesta at 2.00pm, re-opening at 5.00pm until 8.30 or 9.00pm.
 Many shops open 10.00 – 2.00 on Saturdays and most close on Sundays.
 You may find several shops open on Sundays in coastal holiday resorts.

-Etiquette
+Etiquette in Spain

 Queuing is normal in Spain and in general everyone is polite and complies.